XiaoouPan/adaHuber/README.md

 fit.cov$cov
 ```

 Next, we present an example of adaptive Huber regression.
-Here we generate data from a linear model *Y = X &theta; + &epsilon;*, where *&epsilon;* follows a *t* distribution, and estimate the intercept and coefficients by tuning-free Huber regression.
+Here we generate data from a linear model *Y = X &beta; + &epsilon;*, where *&epsilon;* follows a *t* distribution, and estimate the intercept and coefficients by tuning-free Huber regression.

 ```r
 n = 200